Kunchacko Boban: Early life and family

 He graduated with first-class in B.Com from Sanatana Dharma College in 1997.
 Being a sports enthusiast, he plays various games like cricket, table tennis, basketball and badminton, with badminton being the one he is best at.
-He was trained Bharatanatyam in his childhood time.
+He trained in Bharatanatyam in his childhood.

 Personal life

-Kunchacko Boban married a fan of his, Priya Ann Samuel, on April 2, 2005, at Little Flower Syro Malabar Catholic Church, Ernakulam.
-They became parents to a boy, Izahaak Boban Kunchacko, on April 16, 2019.
-His son's baptism took place on 30 June 2019 and the event was attended by prominent personalities in the Malayalam film industry.
+Kunchacko Boban married his fan-turned long-term sweetheart, Priya Ann Samuel, on April 2, 2005, at Little Flower Syro Malabar Catholic Church, Ernakulam.
+They became parents to Izahaak Boban Kunchacko, on April 16, 2019.
+His son's baptism took place on 30 June 2019 and the event was attended by prominent personalities of the Malayalam film industry.